mediafly/extensions-documentation/interactives.md

 As you can see, embedding requires care.
 You cannot assume that the embedded item is available yet, because it may be behind some longer items in the Downloader.
 Instead, you have to try to fetch the content and monitor response codes.
 This is why we suggest using mflyCommands.js as shown in the example above.

-*Availability:* iOS, Android, Windows 8
+*Availability:* iOS, Android, Windows 8, Web Viewer

 ### Reporting when embedding pages